SiR-DanieL/happychat-floating-note/README.md

 - Helps avoid sending private notes to a user.
 - Can still use `/note` normally as you please.
-- Manage long running notes without the need for a separate text app window.
+- Manage long-running notes without the need for a separate text app window.
 - Note data is automatically saved as you switch between chats.

 ## Installation